SpatialVisVR: An Immersive, Multiplexed Medical Image Viewer With Contextual Similar-Patient Search: Methods

 \subsection{Data Used}

-VAE model was trained using H\&E and mIF images from CODEX technology, comprising colorectal cancer samples from 35 patients with over 50 protein markers, imaged using a Keyence BZ-X710 microscope \cite{schurch2020coordinated}.
-109 stitched CODEX images from NIH HuBMAP, representing various organs, were visualized in VR \cite{hubmap2019human}.
-For object detection, a dataset of around 500 H\&E slides from three universities and 195 from The Cancer Genome Atlas for breast cancer was used, digitized with Aperio or Ventana scanners \cite{cruz2018high}.
+We trained the VAE model using H\&E and mIF images from CODEX technology, which included colorectal cancer samples from 35 patients with over 50 protein markers.
+These images were captured using a Keyence BZ-X710 microscope \cite{schurch2020coordinated}.
+Additionally, we visualized 109 stitched CODEX images from NIH HuBMAP, representing various organs, in VR \cite{hubmap2019human}.
+For object detection, we utilized a dataset comprising around 500 H\&E slides from three universities and 195 H\&E slides from The Cancer Genome Atlas for breast cancer.
+These slides were digitized using Aperio or Ventana scanners \cite{cruz2018high}.